haikalraffey/haikalraffey/README.md

 Btw, I'm new in here.
 So I hope don't get lost.

 - 🔭 I’m currently searching for working opportunity especially to kick off my career in data field.
 I am open for any opportunity! 👀
-- 🌱 I’m currently learning data especially in data analysis and business intelligence at Pacmann. 📊
+- 🌱 I’m currently learning data, especially in data analysis and business intelligence engineer at Pacmann. 📊
 - 🐍 Python is my first programming language, for now I can't stop learning!